NREL/SOEP-QSS/README.md

 * High-performance QSS-over-FMU solver.
 * Support a mix of different QSS solvers.
 * Modular, object-oriented code.
-* Define FMI extensions for efficient QSS support.
+* Identify potential future FMI API extensions for more efficient and robust QSS support.

 ## Design

-The design concepts are still emerging.
-The basic constituents of a fast QSS solver seem to be:
+The basic design concepts for a fast QSS-over-FMU solver seem to be:
 * Variables for each QSS method (QSS1/2/3, LIQSS1/2/3, ...).
 * Event queue to find the next "trigger" variable to advance.
 * Input variables/functions.
 * Continuous and discrete valued variables.
+* Call pooling to amortize the expensive FMU operations.
+* Binning: Performing simultaneous requantization of variables due to requantize near the current requantization event time to amortize the cost of FMU operations.

 ### Notes